 There are tents large enough to take up the space of a suburban garage.
 You can also find tents with adjustable ceilings.
 With all of these choices, how do you know which is the right grow tent for you?

 What you intend to place inside the grow tent will help you work out the right size for your requirements.
-If you plan to begin outdoor planting by growing seedlings at th start of spring, you might be able to away with a small, low grow tent.
-Seedlings don’t necessarily need a spacious ceiling height, but will probably benefit from adjustable lighting to optimise vegetative growth.
+If you plan to begin outdoor planting by growing seedlings at the start of spring, you might be able to away with a small, low grow tent.
+Seedlings don't necessarily need a spacious ceiling height, but will probably benefit from adjustable lighting to optimize vegetative growth.

 When choosing a tent, the style follows function, which is related to the amount and type of plants in question.
 Grow tent manufacturers are not always very coherent on the number of plants that can be grown using a particular tent.
 There is a reason for this.
 What you grow and how you plan your garden project, right down to the containers or hydroelectric system you use, will impact the quantity of plants your grow tent can contain.

 Tips on how to grow cannabis in a grow tent